zzzprojects/html-agility-pack/docs2/pages/documentations/traversing/elements.md

 ### Returns:

-Returns a collection of first generation child nodes with matching name.
+Returns a collection of first generation child nodes with matching names.

 ### Example

-The following example displays the first generation child nodes with matching name.
+The following example displays the first-generation child nodes with matching names.

 ```csharp